otacke/h5p-todo/README.md

 Content Type for the (reversed) Taboo game.
 - Like dialog cards, add cards with taboo words
 - Have a reversed mode where words must be included and need to be checked

+### 3D model support
+Add 3D model support to H5P.Image and the core widget using an appropriate library.